ivangfr/springboot-graphql-databases/README.md

 ## Goal

+The goal of this project is to explore [GraphQL](https://graphql.org).
+In order to do it, we will implement three micro-services: `author-book-api`, `author-book-client` and `book-review-api`.

+### author-book-api

+Spring-boot application to handle authors and books.
+It exposes a GraphQL endpoint and traditional REST endpoints.
+It uses [MySQL](https://www.mysql.com) as storage.

+### author-book-client

-The goal of this project is to implement an API that uses [GraphQL](https://graphql.org) and explore what GrapghQL has to offer. `author-book-api` is a spring-boot application that has GraphQL endpoints together with the traditional REST endpoints. `author-book-api` uses [MySQL](https://www.mysql.com) as storage.
-Besides, we will implement another micro-service, called `author-book-client`, that will consume `author-book-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org).
+Spring-boot application that consumes `author-book-api` and display the information in an user friendly interface implemented using [Thymeleaf](https://www.thymeleaf.org).

+### book-review-api

+Spring-boot application to handle books and their reviews.
+It only exposes a GraphQL endpoint and uses [MongoDB](https://www.mongodb.com) as storage.

 ## Start Environment